Community Herbalist Program ~ Intermediate Herbal Training

 Sunday – Understanding weight gain.
 Weight loss strategies.
 Causes of health disparities.
 Tea tasting, case study or plant walk.
 Review of face and skin assessment – practice with classmates.
 Discussion of homework assigned in August.

-Saturday – Ovaries and Testes – function, hormones produced, disorders, herbs and nutrients, lifestyle support.
+Saturday – Reproductive – function, hormones produced, disorders, herbs and nutrients, lifestyle support.

 Sunday – Creating healthy fertility, pregnancy and childbirth.
 Tea tasting, case study or plant walk.
 Discussion of homework assigned in September.